 We know that nothing has more power and potential than the Gospel of Jesus Christ (Romans 1:16).
-We’ve felt it, experienced it.
-Through his Spirit, God has graciously placed the truth of His Gospel in us, jars of clay.
+We’ve felt it and experienced it.
+Through his Spirit, God has graciously placed the truth of His gospel in us—jars of clay.
 We want to share it.
 Often, I desire to share this Gospel, but the frailty and Moses-like limitations of my clay quickly come to mind when I consider stepping out and sharing the Gospel.
 How can desire and potential translate into reality?

-Through their Please Open the Door program, Truth in Love Ministry provides God-given training wheels to ease sharing the Gospel truth with Mormon missionaries.
+Through the Please Open the Door program, Truth in Love Ministry provides God-given training wheels to ease sharing the gospel truth with Mormon missionaries.
 I will use the acronym P.L.E.A.S.E. to share how Truth in Love Ministry helped me translate God’s evangelizing potential into evangelizing reality.

 P = Preparation

 Once a meeting with Mormon missionaries is set, you work with your own personal mentor before each meeting with the Mormon missionaries.
 Your mentor helps and prepares you.
 My mentor, Dave, was a great help to me—especially during the first few meetings.
 Clarifying this information helped me focus each meeting on a few achievable goals, relax while meeting the missionaries, listen and enjoy the witnessing experience.

 L = Listen